Modern American Style - Interior Design Inspiration

 -

-Houseplants such as fiddle leaf figs, snake plants, or pothos add a lively element.
-Choose substantial planters in ceramic or matte finishes to align with your design scheme.
-Position greenery where it can be admired but not overcrowd surfaces or pathways.
+Houseplants like fiddle leaf figs, snake plants, or pothos add another lively layer to the space.
+Ensure that the planters are substantial enough and select designs in ceramic or matte finishes to align with your scheme.
+Position greenery in a way that it can be admired but does not clutter surfaces or block pathways.

 -